JachymT/a-level-cs-blog/Computer Systems/1.1/1.1.3/notesStorage.md

 Typical Hard disks and tape use magnetic media.

 ### How they work
 Very small magnetic components represent binary data, being in one of two states: **polarised and unpolarised**.
 A **drive head** phyically moves over a disk, and reads a 1 or a 0 depending on if the magnetic poles in the drive head align or not.
+The platters mechanically spin at high speeds and magnetic patterns are read

 ### Positives
  - Very **high capacity** - between 500GB and 5TB.
+ - Cheap
  - Still often used for backups but largely superseded by sold state and cloud storage.

 ### Negatives